 History

-Dr. Perry began working at 亚色影库 in the fall of 2016.
-In the fall of 2017, a colleague and her took students to Washington DC.
-There was a formal event which required nice business attire, and there were students who needed professional cloth for it.
+Perry began working at 亚色影库 in fall 2016.
+In fall 2017, a colleague and her took students to Washington, DC.
+There was a formal event that required nice business attire, and there were students who needed professional clothes for it.

-After returning from the trip Dr. Perry sought permission from university leadership to start a professional clothing closet at 亚色影库.
-The idea was approved, and it started out in Jane Leonard Hall, although it did not yet have a name.
+After returning from the trip, Perry sought permission from university leadership to start a professional clothing closet at 亚色影库.
+The idea was approved, and it started out in Jane Leonard Hall, although the idea did not yet have a name.
 It was much smaller than it is now.
-Dr. Perry bought the clothing racks herself and donated many of her own clothes, trying to expand the closet and help out students as much as possible.
-She wanted to find a bigger, more permanent place by Spring of 2020, but then COVID hit.
+Perry bought the clothing racks herself and donated many of her own clothes, trying to expand the closet and help out students as much as possible.
+She wanted to find a bigger, more permanent place by spring 2020, but then COVID hit.

 Vision

-Dr. Perry wants every student that needs clothes whether for casual or business wear to know that this resource exists and to use it.
-She doesn’t want students to feel like they don’t know what to wear, especially in the formal setting.
+Perry wants every student who needs clothes, whether for casual or business wear, to know that this resource exists and to use it.
+She doesn’t want students to feel like they don’t know what to wear, especially in a formal setting.